-The 'Multiple targets' feature of the BSD test equipment is capable of calculating parameters from two target vehicles at the same time.
+The 'Multiple targets' feature of the BSD test equipment is capable of calculating parameters from three target vehicles and a lane at the same time.

 Open Road Testing

 By substituting the DGPS Base Station with a specially configured VBOX 3i RTK, our MOVING BASE test setup allows users to test and verify active safety systems outside the test track.
 VBOX Moving Base enables you to ...

 - Conduct realistic testing amongst other road users and roadside architecture

 - Test over a large area

 - Measure with relative positional accuracy between subject and target vehicle of under 5 cm

 - Maintain RTK lock between VBOX units with up to 600m of vehicle separation in good conditions

 Find out more about VBOX Moving Base